Our aim is to understand the molecular mechanisms of allosteric modulation of ligand-gated ion channels.

 ROCKET ESPRESSO GIOTTO EVOLUZIONE R ESPRESSO MACHINE

 From the seat of Italian fashion, the Rocket Espresso Giotto Evoluzione R brings the best of single boiler technology to Cheng Lab.
 Encased in polished Italian steel, the Giotto Evo's 1.8-liter heat-exchange boiler offers simultaneous brewing and steaming without the need for multiple heating elements or complex control boards.
 With an eye on design and the features to back it up, the Giotto Evo makes a fine coffee companion for all those late night research sessions.
 (St. Louis' best Kaldis coffee always on hand.)

 The Washington University Center for Cellular Imaging is equipped with two Titan G3 Krios 300kV cryo-transmission electron microscopes for single particle cryo-EM tomography of vitrified samples.
-Our laboratory also has a GPU workstation for rapid analysis of single particle cryo-EM data using software such as Relion3.
+Our laboratory also has two GPU workstations for rapid analysis of single particle cryo-EM data.

 BIOMEDICAL MASS SPECTROMETRY RESOURCE

 This mass spectrometry resource in the Washington University Danforth campus is equipped with numerous mass spectrometers including instruments for high mass (native or intact protein) measurements such as the Thermo Exactive Plus EMR.

 In collaboration with Alex Evers, we have access to this Orbitrap mass spectrometer equipped with a Thermo Dionex nano-LC system for high sensitivity middle-down and bottom-up MS analysis of membrane proteins.